SMarbella/SMarbella/README.md

 ### Greetings! 👋

 ## 🔭 I’m currently working on
-- A search engine website
+- A search engine website.
 - Developing easy-to-understand data models for a small business that helps them keep track of its employees, departments, the classes its employees are taking, and the trainers teaching each class.

 ## 📄 Finished Work